kavinkumar36365/cgpa-calculator/README.md

 ## Usage
 1. Ensure all dependencies are installed.
+2. Use your credentials for the azure ocr in process details class.
-2. Place your semester PDF files in the project directory.
+3. Place your semester PDF files in the project directory.
-3. Run `test.py` to process the PDFs and calculate the CGPA.
+4. Run `test.py` to process the PDFs and calculate the CGPA.